tidyverse/tidyverse.org/content/blog/purrr-1-0-0/index.md

 </div>

-[`zap()`](https://rlang.r-lib.org/reference/zap.html) does not work in [`modify()`](https://purrr.tidyverse.org/reference/modify.html) and friends because they are designed to always return the same top-level structure as the input.
+[`zap()`](https://rlang.r-lib.org/reference/zap.html) does not work in `modify*()` because those functions are designed to always return the same top-level structure as the input.

 ### Core purpose refinements

-As well as changing the behaviour of some functions, we've deprecated a number of functions have been deprecated to keep purrr focused on its core purpose: facilitating functional programming in R. Deprecating these functions makes purrr easier to maintain because it reduces the surface area for bugs and issues, and it makes purrr easier to learn because there's a clearer common thread that ties together all functions.
+We have **deprecated** a number of functions to keep purrr focused on its core purpose: facilitating functional programming in R. Deprecation means that the functions will continue to work, but you'll be warned once every 8 hours if you use them.
+In several years time, we'll release an update which causes the warnings to occur on every time you use them, and a few years after that they'll transformed to throwing errors.

 -   [`cross()`](https://purrr.tidyverse.org/reference/cross.html) and all its variants have been deprecated because they're slow and buggy, and a better approach already exists in [`tidyr::expand_grid()`](https://tidyr.tidyverse.org/reference/expand_grid.html).

 -   [`update_list()`](https://purrr.tidyverse.org/reference/update_list.html), [`rerun()`](https://purrr.tidyverse.org/reference/rerun.html), and the use of tidyselect with [`map_at()`](https://purrr.tidyverse.org/reference/map_if.html) and friends have been deprecated because we no longer believe that non-standard evaluation is a good fit for purrr.

--   The `lift_*` family of functions has been deprecated because they rely on a style of function manipulation that is uncommon in R.
+-   The `lift_*` family of functions has been deprecated because they promote a style of function manipulation that is not commonly used in R.

--   [`prepend()`](https://purrr.tidyverse.org/reference/prepend.html), [`rdunif()`](https://purrr.tidyverse.org/reference/rdunif.html), [`rbernoulli()`](https://purrr.tidyverse.org/reference/rbernoulli.html), [`when()`](https://purrr.tidyverse.org/reference/when.html), and [`list_along()`](https://purrr.tidyverse.org/reference/along.html) have all been deprecated because they don't align with the core purpose of purrr.
+-   [`prepend()`](https://purrr.tidyverse.org/reference/prepend.html), [`rdunif()`](https://purrr.tidyverse.org/reference/rdunif.html), [`rbernoulli()`](https://purrr.tidyverse.org/reference/rbernoulli.html), [`when()`](https://purrr.tidyverse.org/reference/when.html), and [`list_along()`](https://purrr.tidyverse.org/reference/along.html) have been deprecated because they're not directly related to functional programming.

--   `splice()` was deprecated because we no longer believe that automatic splicing makes for good UI and there are other ways to achieve the same result.
+-   `splice()` has been deprecated because we no longer believe that automatic splicing makes for good UI and there are other ways to achieve the same result.

 Consult the documentation for the alternatives that we now recommend.

-Deprecation means that the functions will continue to work, you'll get warned once every 8 hours if you use them.
-In several years time, we'll release an update which causes the warnings to occur on every time you use them, and a few years after that they'll transformed to throwing errors.
+Deprecating these functions makes purrr easier to maintain because it reduces the surface area for bugs and issues, and it makes purrr easier to learn because there's a clearer common thread that ties together all functions.

 ## Documentation

-As you've seen in the code above, we are gradually moving to the base pipe (`|>`) instead of magrittr's pipe (`|>`) and R's anonymous function short hand (`\(x) x + 1`) instead of formula syntax (`~ .x + 1`).
-We believe that it's better to use the new base equivalents because they work everywhere: the base pipe doesn't requite that you load magrittr and the new function shorthand works everywhere, not just in purrr functions.
+As you've seen in the code above, we are moving from magrittr's pipe (`%>%`) to the base pipe (`|>`) and from formula syntax (`~ .x + 1`) to R's new anonymous function short hand (`\(x) x + 1`).
+We believe that it's better to use these new base tools because they work everywhere: the base pipe doesn't requite that you load magrittr and the new function shorthand works everywhere, not just in purrr functions.
 Additionally, being able to specify the argument name for the anonymous function can often lead to clearer code.

 <div class="highlight">